-2018 Form 990 will be filed for our first year in operation (NOTE: CCO started as a church program in January 2017 and has evolved into a more effective organization since our nonprofit status was determined.
+2018 Form 990 Download file (see box at left).
+(NOTE: CCO started as a church program in January 2017 and has evolved into a more effective organization since our nonprofit status was determined).

 To obtain additional information, please contact us here.

 Community Compassion Outreach is made up of concerned individuals, faith & nonprofit groups, and local/state/national organizations working together to craft permanent & real solutions to end homelessness.

 HUD Balance of State, 2017 Homeless Point-in-Time Survey in La Plata County indicates 91 homeless with 35 unsheltered.

 66/91 were households (count is seriously lower than actual)

 45% were victims of domestic violence

 These numbers do not account for couch-surfers, people hiding in difficult to reach spaces, those sleeping in vehicles, etcetera.

 April 2018, according to law enforcement, there were 38 campsites with 50 homeless persons

 An additional 20 more campsites were dispersed in the woods and other uninhabitable spaces